 Rugs and soft furnishing are a great way to add texture.

 You can opt for a natural robust sisal or beautiful soft wool rug.
-Or for something abit different maybe an animal hide or a bold pattern.
-Rugs will ground a room and also zone an area.
+Or for something a little different maybe an animal hide or a bold pattern.
+Rugs ground a room and will also zone areas.

 Patterned and textured fabrics can be mixed and matched on your sofa, occassional chairs, ottomans and cushions.
 Pair these with light or dark timbers to create an interesting and relaxing feel.

 An easy option for giving your wall a textural lift would be to add a wallpaper.
 There are many patterns and textures available on the market to choose from.
 You could opt for a tone on tone flocked pattern for soft elegance, or for a more natural feel you could choose something like grasscloth or bamboo.

 A fireplace with beautiful soft coloured sandstone, blended with light coloured timbers will add natural warmth and texture to any living area.

 Using textures and patterns around your home doesn’t have to cost any more money.
 It just takes you to open your eyes to what you are looking for and it can be acquired from just about anywhere.